-The balance sheet and statement of revenues, expenditures and change in fund balance for this special revenue fund presents separate columns for initiatives funded by entities other than First 5 Tuolumne County.
+The balance sheet and statement of revenues, expenditures and change in fund balance for this special revenue fund presents separate columns for initiatives funded by entities other than First 5.
 The initiatives are: (1) the Quality Counts and (2) Small Population County Funding Augmentation.
 A description of the initiatives and programs follows:

 Quality Counts - This initiative is part of a statewide initiative to support quality improvement in early education settings.
-It is funded, in Tuolumne County, by multiple funding sources including federal, state, and regional.
+It is funded, in Tuolumne County, by multiple funding sources including federal and state.

-FIRST 5 TUOLUMNE COUNTY SPECIAL REVENUE FUND Notes to the Financial Statements (Continued) For the Year Ended June 30, 2020
+FIRST 5 TUOLUMNE COUNTY SPECIAL REVENUE FUND Notes to the Financial Statements (Continued) For the Year Ended June 30, 2023